marinasundstrom/raven/docs/syntax-tree.md

     public int Width { get; }

+    public int SlotCount { get; }

     public GreenNode?
 GetSlot(int index);

-    // Omitting members such as LeadingTrivia and TrailingTrivia and FullWidth }
+    // Omitting members such as LeadingTrivia and TrailingTrivia and FullWidth

+    // There is also a method for creating a Red node equivalent.
+}
 ```